supsi-dacd-isaac/pvxte-web/README.md

 ### Signup and login page

 You can access the PVxTE web tool via [pvxte.isaac.supsi.ch](https://pvxte.isaac.supsi.ch).
-If you do not have a user account, you may create one by clicking “Sign up” on the top right corner of the landing page (Figure 2).
+If you do not have a user account, you may create one by clicking “Sign up” in the top right corner of the landing page (Figure 2).
-If you already have an account, you can login to the web tool as shown in Figure 3.
+If you already have an account, you can log in to the web tool as shown in Figure 3.

 <p align="center">
   <img src="https://github.com/supsi-dacd-isaac/pvxte-web/blob/main/docs/img/new_user.png" alt="New user" width="85%"/>